Real Estate CRM Guide for Agents: Build a System That Actually Gets Used

 Tie these numbers back to marketing.
 If a valuation campaign, neighborhood email, open house, direct mail piece, or retargeting audience creates contacts that never receive a task, the campaign is not the only issue.
 The handoff is broken.

-Download the Toolkit ZIPWhen To Keep Your CRM And When To Change Platforms
+When To Keep Your CRM and When To Change Platforms

 Many agents switch CRMs because the current one feels neglected, not because it is truly too weak.
 Before changing platforms, pressure test your current system.
 Can you create custom fields, assign tasks, build simple stages, search contacts quickly, log calls or notes from mobile, and see basic source reporting?
 If yes, the next move may be better discipline, not a new subscription.